Randy Carlyle: Winnipeg Jets (1984–1993)

 In the 1988–89 season, Carlyle struggled offensively, scoring only six goals, his lowest total since 1983–84, and 44 points in 78 games.
 The Jets failed to qualify for the playoffs for the first time since Carlyle joined the team.

 Injuries plagued Carlyle in the 1989–90 season, as in 53 games, he scored 3 goals and 18 points, his lowest point total since his 1977–78 season with Toronto.
 Carlyle did not appear in any playoff games as Winnipeg were eliminated by the Edmonton Oilers in seven games in the division semi-final.

 Injuries limited Carlyle to only 52 games in the 1990–91 season, as he scored 9 goals and 28 points.
 The struggling Jets missed the playoffs for the second time in three seasons.

 Carlyle's offense struggled greatly in the 1991–92 season, as in 66 games, he scored 1 goal and 10 points, his lowest totals since his rookie season in 1976–77.
 The Jets made the 1992 playoffs, and in five games, Carlyle scored one goal as the Jets were eliminated by the Vancouver Canucks in the division semi-final.

 Carlyle saw limited action with the Jets in the 1992–93 season, playing in 22 games, scoring 1 goal and 2 points.
 On March 6, 1993, Carlyle played his final NHL game, scoring a goal against Félix Potvin of the Toronto Maple Leafs in a 4–2 Jets loss.
-Randy retired as a player on August 25, 1993.
+He retired as a player on August 25, 1993.
+He was one of the last players in the league to not wear a helmet.

+He was inducted into the Winnipeg Jets Hall of Fame in 2020.